lululxvi/sumsjob/README.md

 &Sigma;&Sigma;<sub>Job</sub> or Sums<sub>Job</sub> (**S**imple **U**tility for **M**ultiple-**S**ervers **Job** **Sub**mission) is a simple Linux command-line utility which submits a job to one of the multiple servers each with limited GPUs. &Sigma;&Sigma;<sub>Job</sub> provides similar key functions for multiple servers as [Slurm Workload Manager](https://slurm.schedmd.com) for supercomputers and computer clusters.
 It provides the following key functions:

 - show the status of GPUs on all servers,
-- submit a job to servers in noninteractive mode, i.e., the job will be running in the background of the server,
+- submit a job to servers for execution in noninteractive mode, i.e., the job will be running in the background of the server,
-- submit a job to servers in interactive mode, just as the job is running in your local machine,
+- submit a job to servers for execution in interactive mode, just as the job is running in your local machine,
 - display all running jobs,
 - cancel running jobs.